ujuadimora-dev/FunTime-Quiz/README.md

 ### Version Control

-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘tacos-travels’.
+The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘FunTime-Quiz’.

 The following git commands were used throughout development to push code to the remote repo: